Last updated November 8th, 2018.

 2. Children need a special flu shot.

 FACT.
 The Centers for Disease Control and Prevention (CDC) recommend different flu shots for children, depending on their age and whether or not they have been vaccinated previously.
 Some kids may need a two-dose vaccine instead of the standard single-dose.
-And while many children were a fan of the needle-less nasal spray vaccine option available in the past, it is now considered ineffective and is no longer recommended.
-Talk to your child’s One Medical provider to find out which flu shot option is right for your child.
+And while many children were a fan of the needle-less nasal spray vaccine option available in the past, it hasn’t been as effective against the flu in recent years, and the American Academy of Pediatrics doesn’t recommend it.
+Talk to your child’s One Medical provider to find out which flu vaccine option is right for them.

 3. You don’t need a flu shot if you’ve gotten one in the past.